openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 - A model should have default values that make sense for the application

-- :code:`CharField`_.
-Should be defined with the :code:`null=True`_. option.
+- `CharField`_ should be defined with the `null=True`_ option.

 .. _null=True: https://docs.djangoproject.com/en/2.2/ref/models/fields/#null

    - This is to improve post processing.
-Defaulting :code:`CharField`_. to null enables us to better derive the intent of the user.
+Defaulting `CharField`_ to null enables us to better derive the intent of the user.
 If the field is null no intent was made to enter that field.
 If the field is blank a string was entered and was modified later by the user.

 - For example if you are adding a boolean to flag that a learner has not yet activated their account, the default value should be set to False, not None.

 The database layer should preserve uniqueness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- If a model needs to preserve uniqueness between many fields use :code:`unique_together`_.
+- If a model needs to preserve uniqueness between many fields use `unique_together`_.

 .. _unique_together: https://docs.djangoproject.com/en/2.2/ref/models/options/#unique-together

 Best Practices
 --------------

 These practices are designed to help teams create rich and efficient data models within the OpenedX ecosystem.
 They are not standards but guidelines to help teams think about how they are storing data.